-The expected proportion of all the admissions to be screened for the whole hospital network hid a high variation across hospitals (Figure 1).
-Of the 99,105 admissions recorded in this network for FY2014/15, 4,371 (4.4%), 7,483 (7.6%) and 13,543 (13.7%) would have fallen under the first, second and third strategy respectively.
-The variation would have been higher across hospitals, with the most comprehensive strategy 3 covering 4971 or 23.8% of total inpatients in hospital B. versus 5,871 or 12.9% in hospital C and 2,700 or 8.2% in hospital A. To take such demand of inpatients to be screened into perspective, only 247 inpatients were screened for CPE between February 2014 and January 2015.
+Of the 99,105 admissions recorded in this network for FY2014/15, 4,371 (4.4%), 7,483 (7.6%) and 13,543 (13.7%) would have fallen under the Strategy 1, 2, and 3, respectively (Figure 1).
+The variation would have been higher across hospitals, with Strategy 3 (the most comprehensive) covering 4971 or 23.8% of total inpatients in hospital B, versus 5,871 or 12.9% in hospital C and 2,700 or 8.2% in hospital A.

 Fig 1 Proportion of admissions falling under each strategy

-The annual expected inpatient day equivalents in strict contact precautions increased substantially between strategy 1 and strategy 3.
-This measure was a proxy of demand for extra contact precaution and was generated from the patients' length of stay, with patients being discharged after one day contributing 1 inpatient day equivalent and so on.
-For the whole network, strategy 1 would have produced 14,551 inpatient day equivalents in strict contact precautions between the first and third negative test and 8,400 inpatient day equivalents between the expected positive tests and their discharge, for a total of 22,951 inpatient day equivalents in strict contact precaution.
-Similarly, strategy 2 and 3 would have generated a total of 41,775 and 62,388 inpatient days equivalents in strict contact precautions.
+The annual expected consumption of inpatient isolation days for contact precautions increased substantially between Strategy 1 and Strategy 3.
+For the whole network, Strategy 1 would have produced 14,551 contact precautions bed days between the first and third negative test and 8,400 contact precautions bed days between the expected positive tests and their discharge, for a total of 22,951 contact precautions bed days.
+Similarly, Strategies 2 and 3 would have generated a total of 41,775 and 62,388 contact precautions bed days.

-The ratio between inpatient day equivalents in strict contact precaution and the annual potential isolation bed day equivalents was used as a proxy of the potential mismatch between demand and capacity.
-For the network, the ratio would have increased from 22.3% to 60.6% between strategy 1 and strategy 3 (Figure 3).
+For the network, the ratio of available isolation room bed days and contact precautions bed day requirements would increase from 22.3% to 60.6% between Strategy 1 and Strategy 3 (Figure 3).
 For individual hospitals, the lowest ratio would have been in hospital B, while it would have varied between less than 1% and 72.6% in hospital A and between 18.1% and 120.9% in hospital C. A ratio above 100% was a sign of excessive demand vs. the available capacity.

-Fig 2 Inpatient day equivalents in strict contact precautions as % of potential isolation bed days
+Fig 2 Inpatient day equivalents in contact precautions as % of potential isolation bed days

 There was a substantial variation in potential detection rates of CPE.
 For the whole network, strategy 1, 2 and 3 would have potentially detected 17.1%, 27.8% and 47.5%.
 For hospitals, the detection rates would have had a much higher variation with the most comprehensive strategy 3 allowing to potentially detect 88.6% of the total expected CPE positive cases in Hospital B, versus 48.0% in hospital C and 27.3% in hospital A.